-Montenegro profile - Timeline - BBC News
+Montenegro profile

 2010 December - Prime Minister Milo Djukanovic resigns, and is replaced by ally Igor Luksic.

-2012 October - Ruling coalition wins elections but fails to gain outright majority.

-2012 December - Milo Djukanovic becomes prime minister for the seventh time.
+2012 December - Milo Djukanovic becomes prime minister for the seventh time at head of coalition.

 2013 January - The European Parliament says that Montenegro is on track to achieve EU membership, but calls on it to do more to protect media freedom, women's rights and gender equality.

 2013 April - Filip Vujanovic wins a third term as president after narrowly winning an election.
-Opposition candidate Miodrag Lekic of the Democratic Front alleges fraud.

-2017 April - Parliament ratifies membership of Nato, despite considerable domestic opposition.
-Traditional ally Russia calls the move provocative.
+2015-2016 - Opposition wave of protests against rule of Milo Djukanovic splits governing coalition, partly over corruption allegations and opposition to joining Nato.

+2016 October - Government accuses Russian-backed forces of coup attempt on eve of parliamentary elections, and later indicts 14 people, including two Russian citizens.